Forecasting

 In case it wasn’t already clear, linear regression requires some understanding of statistics in order to be used effectively.
 As such, they may not be the best option for beginners in this particular field.

-Choosing the right forecasting models in Excel
+Choosing the right Excel forecasting models

 As you can see, choosing the right forecast model in Microsoft Excel is shaped (at least partially) by your business demands.
 If you’re looking to better understand your recent business activity (and what it means for your business going forward), then the moving average method might be your best option.
 Similarly, if you’re keen to understand what revenue you can expect in the months ahead, the straight line method is a solid option.